najafian-lab/fpw-dl-v1/README.md

 ```

 ### Create the anaconda environment and download dependencies
+```bash
+conda env create --file environment.yml
+```
 This will create a new anaconda environment called `fpw-dl` and download all of the dependencies.
 Also, this package requires usage of Keras 2.2.4 and Tensorflow 1.15 (GPU version requires CUDA 10.0, CUDNN 7.6).
 The model and weights that we used for this paper were trained before v2.
 So other versions of TF will not work.
-If other dependencies are not found for your distribution, then please modify the `environment.yml` dependencies.
+If some of the dependencies are not found for your distribution, then please modify the `environment.yml` dependencies.
-```bash
-conda env create --file environment.yml
-```

 *Note for **Windows** users: if you're having issues activating on command prompt/powershell and aren't familiar with Anaconda, I recommend just using the Anaconda Prompt (search it in the windows search bar)*

 ### Activate the environment